RN-093/jobflow/README.md

 # JobFlow

 A personal job-application tracker.
-It's based on a similar thing from Jack & Jill but there one had a few issues so just made my own one.
+It's based on a similar thing from Jack & Jill but there one had a few issues + quite buggy in my experience, so I just made my own one.

 ## Live

 Have a go: https://jobflow-two-phi.vercel.app

 Make your own account, it takes about ten seconds.
+Always free.

 ## Stack